lr-m/lr-m.github.io/static/media/ai-2023-10-31-using_llms_for_reverse_engineering_ghidrollama.a135c717c885390794a0.md

 ## Explaining Assembly

-So it can explan instructions, but what about small chunks of assembly code?
+So it can explain instructions, but what about small chunks of assembly code?
 Lets try it with the following:

 ```
 -mipsasm